walmartlabs/thorax/README.md

 ### registerViewHelper *Handlebars.registerViewHelper(name [,viewClass] ,callback)*

 Note that this differs from `Handlebars.registerHelper`.
-Registers a helper that will create and append a new `HelperView` instance, with it's `template` attribute set to the value of the captured block. `callback` will recieve any arguments passed to the helper followed by a `HelperView` instance.
+Registers a helper that will create and append a new `HelperView` instance, with its `template` attribute set to the value of the captured block. `callback` will recieve any arguments passed to the helper followed by a `HelperView` instance.
 Named arguments to the helper will be present on `options` attribute of the `HelperView` instance.

 A `HelperView` instance differs from a regular view instance in that it has a `parent` attribute which is always set to the declaring view, and a `context` which always returns the value of the `parent`'s context method.
 The `collection`, `empty` and other built in block view helpers are created with `registerViewHelper`.